 Yamaha’s Clavinova series is widely regarded as some of the best digital pianos ever made.
-In this review, we are taking a look at the CLP-735.
-We find out if it delivers the high-end digital piano experience expected from a Clavinova.
+In this review, I’m taking a look at the CLP-735.
+I find out if it delivers the high-end digital piano experience expected from a Clavinova.

 - Ultra-realistic sound and feel.